 - Restitution — $10,000

 If you or a loved one has been arrested for possession, narcotics sales, or other related offenses in the West Valley City area, it is extremely important that you contact an attorney for legal help immediately.
-Drug defense lawyer Darwin Overson will vigorously fight the charges against you, question and examine the evidence, protect your legal rights, and guide you through court hearings and other aspects of the criminal justice system.
+If prosecutors wish to charge you, they will start working on your case right away.
+It is imperative that you do the same.
+Darwin Overson and our drug lawyers will vigorously fight the charges against you, question and examine the evidence, protect your legal rights, and guide you through court hearings and other aspects of the criminal justice system.

-To schedule a completely free and confidential legal consultation with Darwin, call the law offices of Overson Law, PLLC at (801) 758-2287 today.
+To schedule a completely free and confidential legal analysis with our drug defense lawyers call the law offices of Overson Law, PLLC at (801) 758-2287 today.
 Our phone lines are open around the clock, and Darwin is available to make jail and holding center visits.